 The dissertation is to be an in-depth piece of original research.
 The length of the entire process should take approximately 12-18 months.

-A timeline for meeting the graduate school requirements maybe found at Degree Program Forms
+A timeline for meeting the graduate school requirements maybe found in Graduate Student Handbook.

-Candidates should also review, and keep current with, the UA's Academic Integrity Policy located on the graduate school website at Academic Initiatives and Integrity graduate faculty status for other faculty as needed.
+Candidates should also review, and keep current with, the UA's Academic Integrity Policy.

 The Dissertation Chair and Committee